What is Biomass?

 - agricultural and municipal waste

 Biomass is either converted to various types of biofuel or used directly by burning.
-Burning creates head and produces steam which turns a turbine generating electricity.
+Burning creates heat and produces steam which turns a turbine generating electricity.
 Emissions are typically less than when using fossil fuels.

 The Peterson Way